rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

 product_url: cloud-servers
 ---

-This article instructs you on how to configure a **chroot jail** on both Debian and RPM Package Manager (RPM) based distributions.
+This article instructs you on how to configure a **chroot jail** using both Debian and RPM Package Manager (RPM) based distributions.

 The instructions in this article create the chroot jail using the following example group and user names: